commeta/modxWebpConverter/Binaries/README.md

 		'cwebp-110-linux-x86-64',

 		// Statically linked executable
-		// It may be that it on some systems works, where the dynamically linked does not (see #196) 'cwebp-103-linux-x86-64-static',
+		// It may be that it on some systems works, where the dynamically linked does not 'cwebp-103-linux-x86-64-static',

 		// Old executable for systems in case both of the above fails